-It seems to me that the CΨ-unnecessity approach is based on the following “multi-explanation” argument.
-It starts with the mathematical observation that for each group of observations (results) presented as a set of points in the Cartesian system of Y = f (x), there is an infinite number of appropriate mathematical functions that accurately fit this set of points.
+It seems to me that the CΨ-nonncessity approach is based on the following “multi-explanation” argument.
+It starts with the mathematical observation that for each group of observations (or results) presented as a set of points in the Cartesian system of Y = f (x), there is an infinite number of appropriate mathematical functions that accurately fit this set of points.
 It continues with the reasonable assumption that each function may express a mechanistic explanation of the results that occur under certain relevant conditions.
-And it ends with the probable hypothesis that any psychological phenomenon can be explained by using at least one mechanistic explanation that is acceptable by the natural sciences (an explanation that is not based on mentalistic concepts such as, will, belief, intention).
-This means that it is completely unnecessary to invoke CΨ as an explanatory concept, because CΨ is a dubious and un-objective concept, and because we always have at our disposal a mechanistic explanation that is consistent with the methodological approach of the sciences.
-Here are several quotes that argue for the CΨ-unnecessity:
+And it ends with the probable hypothesis that any psychological phenomenon can be explained by using at least one mechanistic explanation from the natural sciences (an explanation that is not based on mentalistic concepts such as will, belief, or intention).
+This means that it is completely unnecessary to appeal to CΨ as an explanatory concept because CΨ is a dubious and unobjective concept, and because we always have at our disposal a mechanistic explanation consistent with the methodological approach of the sciences.
+Here are several quotes that support CΨ-nonnecessity:

 “When animal consciousness is dismissed as superfluous, we must ask whether the dismissal refers to consciousness as a phenomenon to be explained or as an explanatory device.
 The most plausible answer is that consciousness is superfluous in the latter role.
 Anything that can be explained by it can be explained equally well without it.”
-(Radner and Radner 1989, p.
+(Radner & Radner, 1989, p.
 206)

 “The goal is to formulate an explanation which does not involve any thinking or sentient agent in its premises.
-The explanans should involve no one who is acting as an intelligent, sentient force, guiding behavior in the right direction.”
-(Keijzer 2001, p.
+The explanations should involve no one who is acting as an intelligent, sentient force, guiding behavior in the right direction.”
+(Keijzer, 2001, p.
 26)

-“There is no prediction we can make that if the animal has consciousness it should do X but not conscious it should do Y.” (Dawkins 1995, p.
+“There is no prediction we can make that if the animal has consciousness it should do X but not conscious it should do Y.” (Dawkins, 1995, p.
 139)

 “conscious inessentialism” which is “… the view that for any activity i performed in any cognitive domain d, even if we do i consciously, i can in principle be done non-consciously.”
-(Flanagan 1992, p.
+(Flanagan, 1992, p.
 129)

-A similar approach can be based on the following two philosophical theories.
-The first is the ‘identity theory’, which suggests that there is an identity between a mental state (MS) and a neurophysiological state (NS).
-The second is ‘functionalism’, which suggests that a MS is functionally defined, and it can be realized in various ways (see, e.g., Robb and Heil, 2019).
-These two approaches lead to a conclusion similar to the CΨ-unnecessity approach: the explanatory factor is not a MS but rather a NS, which can be causally linked to human or animal behavior.
-In other words, an accepted causal model in which the explanatory concept is a NS and not a MS provides the explanation for a behavior.
+The following two philosophical theories take a similar approach.
+The first is the ‘identity theory’, which suggests that mental states (MSs) are identical to neurophysiological states (NSs).
+The second is ‘functionalism’, which proposes that every MS is functionally defined and can be realized in various ways (see, e.g., Robb & Heil, 2019).
+These two approaches share a similar conclusion to that of the CΨ-nonnecessity approach: NSs, rather than MSs, are causally linked to human or animal behavior and therefore provide the explanatory factor.

-I reject the CΨ-unnecessity approach for the following reasons.
-First, without the concept of CΨ, it is difficult to understand human or animal behavior.
-Behaviors are saturated with different attributes of CΨ, such as will, belief, intention, which cannot be dismissed easily.
-For example, in my book To Understand a Cat: Methodology and Philosophy (Rakover 2007), I describe numerous behavioral episodes related to the relationship between a house cat Max and my wife Aviva or myself.
+I reject the CΨ-nonnecessity approach for the following reasons.
+First, it is difficult to understand human or animal behavior without the concept of CΨ.
+Behaviors are saturated with different attributes of CΨ, such as will, belief, and intention, which cannot be dismissed easily.
+For example, in my book To Understand a Cat: Methodology and Philosophy (Rakover, 2007), I describe numerous behavioral episodes related to the relationship between a house cat (Max) and its owners.
 These episodes would be hard to explain without appealing to the cat’s will, purpose, or intention.
-It would be difficult to understand our interactions with Max by using only mechanistic explanations consistent with the prevalent methodology in the sciences, such as certain explanations of reflexive behavior, instinctive, or automatic.
+It would be difficult to understand the interactions between Max and its owners using only mechanistic explanations consistent with the prevalent scientific methodology, such as those linked to reflexes, instincts, or automatic behavior.